-- Working closely with primary schools in order to achieve a smooth transition.
-This is achieved in the following ways: - In April of each academic year, a letter is sent to all primary schools, requesting information about students on the Inclusion Register. - The school's SENCo attends year 6 Annual Review where possible and is therefore able to meet students with an EHC plan and their parents/carers in their primary school. - The school's SENCo meets with SEND students who are not in receipt of an EHC plan and their parents / carers if the primary school think it is advisable. - Students with an EHC plan spend a morning at St Gregory's with their named LSA. - Students with an EHC plan are invited to a transition summer school for one day during the summer term.
-This helps the students to become familiar with the school environment and SEND staff.
+Working closely with primary schools in order to achieve a smooth transition.
+This is achieved in the following ways:

+- In April of each academic year, a letter is sent to all primary schools, requesting information about students on the Inclusion Register. - The SENCo attends Year 6 Annual Reviews where possible, meeting students with EHC plans and their parents.
+The SENCo also meets with SEND students without EHC plans, as advised by the primary school. - The SENCo also meets with high-needs SEND students without EHC plans, as advised by the primary school. - Students with an EHC plan and high-need SEN students spend an additional morning at St. Gregory's with the SEN team and LSAs, allowing them extra time to familiarise themselves with the school environment and support staff. - Students with an EHC plan and high-need SEN students are invited to a summer transition day during the summer term to help them become familiar with the school environment and SEND staff.

-Staff members seek to identify and assess the needs of pupils with SEND as early as possible.
-All year 7's take part in the CATs 4.
-These results are analysed and the following strategies are deployed:
+Staff members aim to identify and assess the needs of pupils with SEND as early as possible.
+All Year 7 students participate in CATs 4 assessments, and the results are analysed to inform the following strategies:

-- The students with the lowest reading ages follow the Units of Sound programme, which is a phonic based intervention.
-They also undergo a rigorous assessment, if there are further causes for concern; the student is referred to the school's educational psychologist if they have not been assessed before. - All other students with a reading age of 10 and below take part in the Reading Booster classes that take place before school (8-8:30am) on Tuesday, Wednesday and Thursday. - Students with a reading age between 10 and 11 are made known to the Head of English and Literacy lead who continue to monitor their reading. - All students with reading ages below 11 are re-tested at the end of the Autumn term and if their reading has not improved they will continue with further intervention. - Where teachers have concerns that a student may be presenting with dyslexia they are referred to the SEND department for screening using the Lucid Lass programme.
+- Students in the bottom 10% of CATs 4 results are extracted for further testing to assess literacy and math difficulties, such as dyslexia and dyscalculia. - All students are tested for reading ages by the Literacy Lead.
+Based on the results, students are placed into one of three intensive pathways: urgent intervention, intervention, or on watch for support. - These are closely monitored by the SENCO and Literacy Lead; if there are further causes for concern, we then refer the student to the school's educational psychologist if they have not been assessed before. - Students with a reading age between 10 and 11 are monitored Head of English and Literacy lead who continue to monitor their reading. - All students with reading ages below 11 are re-tested and if their reading has not improved, they will continue with further intervention. - Where teachers have concerns that a student may be presenting with dyslexia they are referred to the SEND department for a dyslexia screening.
 Once the results of this assessment have been collated the SENCo, in collaboration with parents, will make a decision about the next steps.

-- Students who scored in the bottom 10% of the quantitative area of CATs 4 are assessed using a programme called Dynamo Maths. - All students in the bottom 10% of CATs 4 undergo a rigorous assessment during year 7, if they have not already been identified by their primary school. - New students, who arrive mid-term, undergo a screening programme on entry.
-If a difficulty is identified, they are placed on suitable programmes or undergo further assessment. - Where needs have not been previously identified staff have an obligation to report observations to the SENCo.
+- Students who scored in the bottom 10% of the quantitative area of CATs 4 are assessed using a programme called Dynamo Maths. - All students in the bottom 10% of CATs 4 undergo a rigorous assessment during year 7, if they have not already been identified by their primary school. - For specific communication and interaction needs as well as Social, Emotional, and Mental Health (SEMH) challenges, staff identify early by observations, communication with parents, and collaboration with the SENCO, staff aim to detect potential barriers to learning and communicating as soon as possible, whether they relate to difficulties in social interaction, language skills, emotional regulation, or mental health concerns. - New students, who arrive mid-term, undergo a screening programme on entry.
+If a difficulty is identified, suitable provision is discussed or they may require further assessment. - Where needs have not been previously identified staff will consult with the SENCo.